munt/munt/mt32emu_win32drv/README.txt

 the emulator as the default MIDI device in the system you may use Control Panel or a MIDI switcher like Putzlowitschs Vista-MIDIMapper.

-The driver tries to find out whether the main UI-enabled app is running, and if it is, the driver directs all the incoming MIDI messages to the main app for processing.
-If the app is not running, the driver operates in self-contained mode.
+The driver tries to find out whether the main UI-enabled application is running, and if it is, the driver directs all the incoming MIDI messages to the main application for processing.
+If the application is not running, the driver operates in self-contained mode.

-If you start the main synth app and / or change the emulation parameters you need to either restart MIDI playback or reopen your MIDI application for the new parameters to take effect and for the driver to make an attempt to communicate with the main app.
+If you start the main synth application and / or change the emulation parameters you need to either restart MIDI playback or reopen your MIDI application for the new parameters to take effect and for the driver to make an attempt to communicate with the main application.

 Upgrading